mulesoft-consulting/apikit-badreq_detector/README.md

 # Purpose

 APIKit router (and the RAML libraries it depends on) does a decent job of validating incoming request payload.
 It does not do a great job of returning which fields failed validation in a parseable format.
-This connector attempts to parse the `BadRequestException` message and provide those details.
+This connector attempts to parse the `org.mule.module.apikit.exception.BadRequestException` message and provide those details.

 # Usage